 If Mary opens one post three times, each time will be counted in the total number of impressions.
 At the same time, in the total reach number, Mary will be counted only once, as the metric counts unique users only.
 That’s why, in the same time period, the number of impressions is usually higher than reach.

 How to measure impressions?

 In social media analytics apps, impressions, exactly as reach, can be monitored both for your organic posts as well as for ads.
 What is more, when analyzing your organic performance in Sotrender, you can also analyze viral impressions.

 Audience demographics is a type of data that we all know, and it’s important because it informs who your Facebook fans actually are.
-At the same time, it looks like reach demographics isn’t something that all marketers are aware of.
-And it’s even a more important piece of data.
+At the same time, it reach demographics isn’t something that all marketers are aware of.
+And it’s an even more important piece of data.

-Reach demographics, as you most probably can guess, tells who did you manage to reach with your communication.
+Reach demographics, as you most probably can guess, tells who you managed to reach with your communication.
 It’s important because your follower base may not be changing that dynamically, but at the same time, you may be reaching more and more new users with completely different demographics.

-If you’re reaching slightly different users than you thought you were, there are two paths you could follow:
+If you’re reaching slightly different users than you thought you were, here is what you can do:

-- Revise your communication strategy and targeting and adjust them so that they’re better corresponding with your ideal target audience.
+- Revise your communication strategy and targeting and adjust them so that they better correspond with your ideal target audience.

 - Use your new audience as a reason to expand your business.
 Alter your products or create new ones that will be a nod towards them.

 How to analyze reach demographics?